 If you need to contact the service please email using firstname.lastname@example.org or call the referral hub on 01923 470680

-If you have a query regarding your child or young person’s autism assessment, please email email@example.com
+If you have a query regarding your child or young person’s autism assessment and they are under the care of the West Hertfordshire Paediatricians, please email email@example.com.

 Please remember also to look on the website pages under Useful Information for further advice and support.

 Professionals’ referrals to Community Paediatrics are through DXS and SystmOne as usual.

 Advice and Guidance is available through the Electronic Referral System (ERS).